-One factor contributing to the agrochemical increase is the widespread use of a class of pesticides called neonicotinoids (11).
-Since the market introduction of imidacloprid, neonicotinoids have become the fastest growing class of insecticides (11).
-This tremendous success can be explained by their unique chemical and biological properties, such as broad-spectrum insecticidal activity, low application rates, and excellent uptake and translocation in plants (11) .
-The chemical can be directly applied to the seed as a coating and taken up through the plant.
-This protects the plant for its entire life cycle, while minimizing the amount of pesticide drift from the target site (12).
-Imidacloprid thiamethoxam and clothianidin are the most widely used pesticides in the nation and are primarily used on corn and soybeans to target white grubs and scarab beetles (12).
-Because these pesticides are such a popular choice among farmers neonicotinoids have become a problem for non-target organisms like bees, which offer important pollination services in agriculture.
+One contributing factor in the increased use of agrochemical is the widespread usage of the neonicotinoid class of pesticides.12 Specifically since the market introduction of imidacloprid, neonicotinoids have become the fastest growing class of insecticides.12 The tremendous commercial success of the neonicotinoids can be explained by their unique chemical and biological properties, such as (1) broad-spectrum insecticidal activity, (2) low application rates, and (3) excellent uptake and translocation in plants.12 As a result of neonicotinoid chemistry, the chemical can be directly applied to the seed as a coating and taken up through the plant, which protects the plant for its entire life cycle while minimizing the amount of pesticide drift from the target site.13 Imidacloprid thiamethoxam and clothianidin neonicotinoids are thus the most widely used pesticides in the nation and are primarily used on corn and soybeans to target white grubs and scarab beetles.13 However, because these pesticides are such a popular choice among farmers, they have become a problem for non-target organisms like bees, which provide important pollination services in agriculture.

-Neonicotinoids are highly water soluble selective agonists of nicotinic acetylcholine receptors, which are important excitatory neurotransmitter receptors and makes them very toxic to insects but not to mammals and birds (13).
-Neonicotinoids have a similar structure to nicotine, and therefore can bind directly to the nicotinic acetylcholine receptors on the postsynaptic neuron.
-This opens voltage gated ion channels allowing the ions to flow freely across the neuromuscular junction, depolarizing the cell.
-Unlike acetylcholine, the neonicotinoid is not degraded by the acetylcholinesterase enzyme, allowing for continuous synaptic stimulation causing muscle cramps and paralysis in insects (8, 14).
+Neonicotinoids are, for instance, highly water soluble selective agonists of nicotinic acetylcholine receptors, which are important excitatory neurotransmitter cells, making them very toxic to insects but not mammals and birds.14 Neonicotinoids further have a similar structure to nicotine and can therefore bind directly to the nicotinic acetylcholine receptors on the postsynaptic neuron.
+This opens voltage-gated ion channels allowing the ions to flow freely across the neuromuscular junction, depolarizing the cell.
+Unlike acetylcholine, neonicotinoids are not degraded by the acetylcholinesterase enzyme, allowing for continuous synaptic stimulation and causing muscle cramps and paralysis in insects.8,15

 Earlier studies show that neonicotinoids impact bees’ ability to forage, learn and remember navigation routes to and from food sources.
-As little as 0.1nM of neonicotinoid treated sugar solution, is enough to cause a worker bee confusion on how to get back to her hive (15).
-Honey collected from beekeepers in the upper Midwest had as much as 10.0 ng/g of thiamethoxam in the honey (16).
+Namely, as little as 0.1nM of neonicotinoid treated sugar solution is enough to confuse a worker bee concerning how to get back to its hive.16 Also, honey collected from beekeepers in the upper Midwest had as much as 10.0 ng/g of thiamethoxam in the honey.17

-Additionally, the effect of various insecticides on the reproductive system in social and beneficial insects is poorly understood.
-Yi-hua gu et al. (2013) showed spermatozoa directly exposed to imidacloprid and acetamiprid during capacitation for 30 min significantly reduced its fertilization ability (17).
-Burley et al. (2008) reported spermatozoa collected from drones and exposed to the miticide coumaphos (a non-neonicotinoid organophosphate insecticide) during development, showed significantly reduced spermatozoa survival when compared to control samples (18).
-In a similar study Straub et al. (2016) reported the neonicotinoids thiamethoxam and clothianidin, have a contraceptive like effect on male bees, by reducing sperm viability by up to 39% (19).
+Meanwhile, the effect of various insecticides on the reproductive systems of agriculturally important insects is poorly understood but becoming clearer.
+Yi-hua gu et al. 18 has, for example, shown that spermatozoa directly exposed to imidacloprid and acetamiprid during capacitation for 30 min significantly reduced fertilization ability, and Burley et al.19 reported drone spermatozoa exposed to miticide coumaphos (a non-neonicotinoid organophosphate insecticide) during development showed significantly reduced survival when compared to control samples.
+The findings from both of these studies support the report of Straub et al.,20 who demonstrated that agrochemicals and other environmental contaminants act as inadvertent contraceptives among bees by reducing sperm viability, among other reproductive mechanisms They specifically found that the neonicotinoids thiamethoxam and clothianidin reduced bee sperm viability by up to 39%.20

-glyphosate
+Organophosphate Glyphosate

-N-(phosphonomethyl)glycine (Glyphosate) is a broad-spectrum organophosphate herbicide that was brought to market in the 1970’s and its use has been steadily on the rise ever since (20).
-The herbicide functions by inhibiting EPSPS enzyme (5-enolpyruvylshikimate-3-phosphate synthase) production in the shikimate pathway, an aromatic amino acid pathway that is specific to plants and some microorganisms (9).
-The effects of many agrochemicals like glyphosate on non-target organisms has not been intensely scrutinized.
+N-(phosphonomethyl)glycine (Glyphosate) is a broad-spectrum organophosphate herbicide that was brought to market in the 1970s and steadily and increasingly used on in agriculture over the past five decades.21 It functions by inhibiting enzyme 5-enolpyruvylshikimate-3-phosphate (EPSPS) synthase (EC 2.5.1.19) production in the shikimate pathway, which is an aromatic amino acid pathway specific to plants and some microorganisms.9